Puebla Mexico Travel Guide

 Africam Safari offers an excellent experience for children.
 Take a ride on the Teleférico de Puebla for fun city views.

 Explore the intricate Baroque architecture of Puebla's churches and civil buildings.
-Visit the Museo Internacional del Barroco.
-Spend time in Barrio del Artista and visit Talavera classes to see the artistic process firsthand.
+Visit the Museum Internacional del Barroco.
+Be in Barrio del Artista and visit Talavera classes to see the artistic process firsthand.

 Focus on exploring the hundreds of churches in Puebla and Cholula, each with unique historical and artistic significance.
 You might incorporate yoga or meditation retreats, notably those offered in the tranquil setting of Cholula.